When you do get a Rx, be sure to take it the way your doctor, pharmacist and Rx manufacturer suggest.

-Here’s how to check Blue Cross Formulary list.
+Here’s how to check Blue Cross (for example) Formulary list.

 This is one reason not to wait till the last minute to shop plans.
 Especially, when dealing with an unexpected extension of Open Enrollment.
-If one were to pick a plan at the beginning of Open Enrollment or special enrollment, they have 30 days FREE look, could cancel and still have time to pick a NEW plan!
+If one were to pick a plan at the beginning of Open Enrollment or special enrollment, they have 30 days FREE look, which Insurance Companies, nor Covered CA might realize, where one could cancel and still have time to pick a NEW plan!

 So, just list each Rx in the search box, unfortunately Exemstane doesn’t show up.
 Here’s a pdf of the select RX list.
 One must be VERY careful with spelling!!!
 I googled and the correct spelling is exemestane.
 That is covered as tier 4.

 So, go back and check out the FREE quote, click on details, compare up to three plans and see what the co pay is for tier 4 and in this case Silver 87.
 Thus 15% co insurance after the $50 deductible.

 I will grant you that this is a LOT of work.
 More than I as an agent can do for a client, given the cut rate, near minimum wage commissions under Health Care Reform.
 That’s why we use this website so much, to give information without spending hours on the phone.